Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank David W. Hogg for illuminating discussions on the application and interpretation of Fisher information analysis in this work, Jacob Luhn for his assistance with the oscillation and granulation GP kernel integrations, Christian Gilbertson for their guidance on the use of Cholesky factorization for matrix inversion and for discussions on the efficacy of different stellar activity kernels, and Sam Thompson and Annelies Mortier for feedback on historical weather patterns at La Palma.
-We also appreciate the support and feedback from NEID science team members including Jason Wright, Suvrath Mahadevan, and Eric Ford as well as from members of the Astronomical Data group at the Center for Computational Astrophysics as this project progressed.
+We appreciate the support and feedback from NEID science team members including Jason Wright, Suvrath Mahadevan, and Eric Ford as well as from Christopher Lam and other members of the Astronomical Data group at the Center for Computational Astrophysics as this project progressed.
+We also thank the anonymous referee for constructive suggestions that greatly improved the final version of this manuscript.

 The Pennsylvania State University campuses are located on the original homelands of the Erie, Haudenosaunee (Seneca, Cayuga, Onondaga, Oneida, Mohawk, and Tuscarora), Lenape (Delaware Nation, Delaware Tribe, Stockbridge-Munsee), Shawnee (Absentee, Eastern, and Oklahoma), Susquehannock, and Wahzhazhe (Osage) Nations.
 As a land grant institution, we acknowledge and honor the traditional caretakers of these lands and strive to understand and model their responsible stewardship.
 We also acknowledge the longer history of these lands and our place in that history.
 The Center for Exoplanets and Habitable Worlds is supported by the Pennsylvania State University and the Eberly College of Science.
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France, and NASA's Astrophysics Data System Bibliographic Services.